Kampinos National Park

 The park is home to around 1,400 species of vascular plants, including 74 tree species, and around 150 species of bryophytes.
 Together with the nearby valley of the Vistula, the park is also an important ecosystem for many animals.
 It is estimated to host around 16,500 different species of animals, though only around 4,200 of those have been documented by biologists so far, suggesting that the park's biodiversity has been very much underexplored.
 About 4,000 of the documented species are invertebrates, though over 200 bird species have been discovered as well.
-Three mammal species have been reintroduced into the park in modern times: the moose in 1951, the Eurasian beaver in 1980, and the lynx in 1992.
+Three mammal species have been reintroduced into the park in modern times: the moose in 1951, the Eurasian beaver in 1980, and the Eurasian lynx in 1992.

 Many important events connected with Polish history took place in the park.
 Reminders of the past are numerous and include tombs of insurrectionists from the 1863 anti-Russian uprising, war cemeteries from the Polish-German war of 1939 and tombs of members of the anti-German resistance (1944–1945).
 At the Palmiry cemetery lay many inhabitants of Warsaw who were secretly killed by Nazi German forces in the years 1939–1945.
 At Żelazowa Wola on the outskirts of the park, there is a manor house where famous composer Frédéric Chopin was born.

 The park has around 360 km of walking trails and 200 km of cycling trails.
 There are also 10 educational trails introducing some particularly attractive areas.
 Some areas are also open for horseback riding and cross-country skiing.